Keeping Children Safe

 The safety and welfare of your child is paramount to all at Our Lady's Catholic Primary School.

 We are committed to safeguarding and promoting the welfare of all children and expects all staff and volunteers to share this commitment.
 We are fully committed to ensuring that consistent effective safeguarding procedures are in place to support families, children and staff at school.
 All concerns are passed through the members of staff who are trained as 'Designated Safeguarding Leaders' in school in compliance with statutory requirements.
 All staff and governors receive regular safeguarding training.

-The Designated Safeguarding Lead (DSL) is Miss Cahill, Deputy Headteacher.
-She is supported by Ms Lavery our Pastoral Manager and Miss McDonald, Headteacher who are also trained DSLs.
-Miss McDonald is also the Single Point of Contact (SPOC) for any concerns regarding extremism or radicalisation.
+The Designated Safeguarding Lead (DSL) is Miss Cahill, Headteacher.
+She is supported by Ms Lavery our Pastoral Manager and Mr O'Shea, Class teacher who are also trained DSLs.
+Miss Cahill is also the Single Point of Contact (SPOC) for any concerns regarding extremism or radicalisation.

 If you have any serious concerns about your child or any other pupil at Our Lady's please do not hesitate to contact the Designated Safeguarding Lead who knows who to contact for the best advice and help and is experienced in using the appropriate degree of confidentiality.

 For the best interests of all our children we use the following safeguarding measures:

 Cause for Concern

 Teachers are asked to report any causes for concern to the School Safeguarding Team using a written proforma.
 Any concerns will be shared with parents as early as possible as more often than not there are extremely reasonable explanations for the concern.
 Concerns may range from children being visibly upset to persistent lateness to children 'disclosing' concerns.